 Object Storage – Client Tools/RGW

 Within the storage system itself, Ceph uses distributed object storage.
 This is separate from the concept of connecting to the Ceph Cluster to use it as an object store.
 Ceph has a native object storage gateway called RGW.
 It is a service that runs on several or all of the members of a cluster and provides a S3 compatible API and gateway for your programs to add, remove, etc. objects.
+Flex Metal Clouds all come with on-demand Ceph Object Storage as part of the Core and with stand-alone Storage Clusters.

 It can be a bit confusing for sure.
 A quick description of block storage vs object storage may help.